wcstombs — convert a wide-character string to a multibyte string

 case the conversion ends in the initial state.
 The

-number of bytes written to dest
+number of bytes written to dest, excluding the

 terminating '\0' byte, is returned.